OlivierLD/processing/java/libraries/io/examples/remote.debug/RemoteDebug.md

 # Remote Debug a Processing Applet

-Many Integrated Development Environments (IDE) have nice debugging features, but they are way too big to run on a Raspberry PI.
+Many Integrated Development Environments (IDE) have nice debugging features, but they are way too big and demanding to run on a Raspberry PI.

 Here we want to use an IDE like IntelliJ to remote debug the sketch at `GPIOSTH10`.